ashenfad/agex-ui/README.md

 ## Features

+This repository serves as a reference implementation for integrating `agex` agents into a web UI.

-✨ **Multi-Type Responses**: Agents can return text (markdown), pandas DataFrames, and Plotly figures in a single response
+- **Multi-Type Responses**: Renders text, DataFrames, and Plotly figures.
-🎯 **Agent-Agnostic Core**: Works with any agex task function—bring your own agent
-⚡ **Real-Time Streaming**: Token-by-token rendering of agent actions with thinking and code blocks
+- **Real-Time Streaming**: Displays agent thought and action events as they happen.
-🎨 **Collapsible Activity View**: Agent events displayed in organized, expandable sections
-🔧 **Highly Configurable**: Customize appearance, behavior, and rendering via dataclass configs
+- **Agent Integration**: Standard patterns for connecting `agex` tasks to the UI.

 ## Architecture